Reusable Workflows: Pipeline DRY Done Right

 Why duplicate pipelines hurt

-Per-repo pipelines drift.
-The security check on repo A passes; on repo B it is six months out of date.
+- Drift.
+Same logic in 50 repos; the security check on repo A passes; on repo B it is six months out of date.

 Reusable patterns